taiebswe/holbertonschool-validation/module2_task3/README.md

 test: Tests if the website is currently running properly
 lint: Helps to make a lint on the files
 unit-tests: Runs the unit test on the project
+integration-tests: Run the integration tests on the project